Ammar-ss/Ammar-ss/README.md

 ## What I'm Looking For

-Research Assistant / Internship positions in **medical AI**, **uncertainty quantification**, or **data-driven computational modelling**.
+Research Assistant / Internship positions in **medical AI**.
 Open to lab collaborations, especially those working at the intersection of clinical relevance and methodological rigour.

 ---